 Chevara has facilitated workshops and dialogues across the U.S. from TEDx Jacksonville to serving as keynote speaker for the NSA (National Security Agency) Diversity Speaker Series to co-hosting ‘Jazz Under the Bridge’ with legendary Tony award-winner, Ben Vereen.

 She believes that “There is a human cost when we fail to connect.
 Ideas unborn.
 Dreams unrealized.
 Communities un-ignited.”

 A native of Washington, D.C., Chevara was raised in Memphis, Tennessee and earned a bachelor’s degree in Mass Communication from the University of Memphis.
-She is a 2017 graduate of Georgetown University’s Strategic Diversity and Inclusive Management Program.
+She is a 2017 graduate of the Georgetown University Executive Certificate in Strategic Diversity & Inclusion Management Program.
 She is the proud mother of Michael, a graduate of Columbia University and senior trainer with The Posse Foundation, and William, an actor, yogi and college student in Atlanta, GA who is featured in “Wait No Longer,” the true story of the 1964 race riots in St. Augustine, Florida.